-October 2017 Common Stock Sales Agreement
+Common Stock Sales Agreement

-On October 19, 2017, the Company entered into the October Sales Agreement with Wainwright, establishing the October 2017 ATM Program.
-The common stock sold in the October 2017 ATM Program will be distributed at the market prices prevailing at the time of sale.
-The October Sales Agreement provides that Wainwright will be entitled to compensation for its services at a commission rate of 3.0% of the gross sales price per share of common stock sold plus reimbursement of certain expenses.
-In the first half of 2018, the Company sold an aggregate of 3,318,604 shares under the October 2017 ATM Program at an average price of approximately \$1.60 per common share for net proceeds of approximately \$5.2 million.
-From the inception of the October 2017 ATM Program through August 9, 2018, the Company sold an aggregate of 5,099,263 shares under the October 2017 ATM Program at an average price of approximately \$1.79 per common share for net proceeds of approximately \$8.9 million (see Note 10 - "Subsequent Events").
-The Company paid 3.0% cash commission on the gross proceeds, plus reimbursement of expenses of the placement agent and legal fees in the aggregate amount of approximately \$0.3 million.
+On October 19, 2017, the Company entered into the Sales Agreement with Wainwright, establishing the ATM Program.
+The common stock sold in the ATM Program was distributed at the market prices prevailing at the time of sale.
+The Sales Agreement provided that Wainwright would be entitled to compensation for its services at a commission rate of 3.0% of the gross sales price per share of common stock sold plus reimbursement of certain expenses.
+From inception through expiration of the ATM Program on April 23, 2019, the Company sold an aggregate of 8,992,331 shares at an average price of approximately \$1.30 per common share for net proceeds of approximately \$11.4 million (see Note 9 - "Subsequent Events").
+The Company paid 3.0% cash commission on the gross proceeds, plus reimbursement of expenses of the placement agent and legal fees in the aggregate amount of approximately \$0.4 million.